franzejr/awesome-immutable-data/README.md

 >>a persistent data structure is a data structure that always preserves the previous version of itself when it is modified.
 Such data structures are effectively immutable, as their operations do not (visibly) update the structure in-place, but instead always yield a new updated structure.
 [Wikipedia]
 >>

+Here you will find information about Immutable Data in a bunch of languages.

 # Papers

 - [Lean Hash Array Mapped Trie](http://michael.steindorfer.name/publications/oopsla15.pdf)